-US politicians in bid to end shutdown
+US Senate struggles to end budget deadlock

 But Congress has often failed to meet this deadline and negotiations continue well into the new year, with the previous year's funding to federal agencies extended on a temporary basis.

-Because Congress failed to agree an extension that would have maintained government funding through to 16 February, it means many federal agencies effectively closed for business as of 00:01 on Saturday (05:01 GMT).
+Because Congress failed to agree an extension, many federal agencies effectively closed for business as of 00:01 on Saturday (05:01 GMT).

 Most staff in the departments of housing, environment, education and commerce will be staying at home on Monday.
 Half of workers in the treasury, health, defence and transportation departments will also not be going to work.